BrandonSCorry/image-style-transfer/README.md

 ### [Freaky-Styley Deployed](https://freakey-styley-brt2.herokuapp.com/) (this will build the React app on visit (free Heroku), so the first load may take some time.)

-* Sign-Up is currently required to style transfer images and view/vote on the community page.
+* **Sign-Up** is currently required to style transfer images and view/vote on the community page.

-* As of now, the style transfer is done client-side, so your GPU will affect the image result
+* As of now, the style transfer is done **client-side**, so your GPU will affect the image result

 * **Goal** to use cloud servers to process result image for client